-While achieving comfort was the primary aim in the architectural design of our project, sustainability in every detail was also taken into consideration.
-The villas were predicated on a basic design concept in a manner that would reduce their reliance on mechanical systems.
+While achieving comfort is the primary aim in the architectural design of our project, sustainability in every detail has also been taken into consideration.
+The villas are predicated on a basic design concept in a manner that would reduce their reliance on mechanical systems.

 Thanks to the villas’ large fully-openable doors and windows, the internal spaces are provided with natural ventilation.

-    The internal living spaces have been integrated with the external spaces down to the finest detail.
+The internal living spaces are integrated with the external spaces down to the finest detail.

 Thanks to the expansive possibilities that the architectural design offers, the use of artificial lights in the lighting of the internal spaces has been minimised.

 With the courtyard and terrace spaces, created to be independent of the villas, the possibility to experience Bodrum’s unique natural beauties during every season has been provided.

 The insulation systems in the villas are of the highest standard.